jmharris229/Brewards/README.md

 # Brewards

 **TL;DR**: A virtual punchcard reward app for regulars to keep track of beers drank and earn rewards for doing so.
-This is a second semester capstone for Nashville Software School and uses C#, Javascript, Angular, ASP.Net MVC, Angular Material, Twilio, and Bootstrap.
+This is a second semester capstone for Nashville Software School and uses C#, Javascript, Web API, Angular, ASP.Net MVC, Angular Material, Twilio, Google Maps, and Bootstrap.

 ### Description
 Brewards is an app designed to provide incentives to regulars at breweries by keeping track of their virtual "punchcards".
 Once a user buys a beer from a brewery, a "punchcard" is set up for that user at that specific brewery.
 As a user continues to visit that brewery, they will eventually have accumulated enough "punches" for a free pint.
 After the user has completed a "punchcard", they will receive a text notifying them that they have earned a free pint and is then redeemable at the brewery.
 After redemption, the punchcard is nullified and can no longer be used and removed from the users "Punchcard" section.